 There are many treatments for arthritis, but the simplest one is to help your pet stay thin and healthy with moderate exercise.
 The less weight they put on their joints, the less strain there will be.
 However, excessive exercise will just damage their joints more.
 For this reason, some recommend hydrotherapy for pets who are suffering from osteoarthritis, because swimming is a low-impact form of exercise.

 When it comes to medical treatments, dogs have more options than cats.
-Dogs can take nonsteroidal anti-inflammatory drugs to combat their pain, as well as intramuscular injections, which are shot into your dog's muscles with a syringe and help your dog's cartilage regrow.
+Dogs can take nonsteroidal anti-inflammatory drugs, like Previcox, to combat their pain, as well as intramuscular injections, which are shot into your dog's muscles with a syringe and help your dog's cartilage regrow.
 Both cats and dogs can take joint health supplements, like Dasuquin, Cosequin, and Glyco-Flex, many of which come in capsules so they can be taken with your pet’s food.
 These supplements help your pet’s cartilage rebuild while also fighting against inflammation in their joints.

 This information is for informational purposes only and is not meant as a substitute for the professional advice of, or diagnosis or treatment by,your veterinarian with respect to your pet.
 It has, however, been verified by a licensed veterinarian for accuracy.

 Read on for a more in-depth look at how to tell if your pet has arthritis and at all the methods of treatment available to them.
 That way you'll be able to keep your pet healthy and happy for years to come.